olpa/motion-capture/ros/README.md

 If you want to play the same motion twice, reset `rviz` (there is a button).
 The `TF`-events have a timestamp.
 Without reset, `rviz` ignores the events "from the past".

-## TODO
+## Decoding the structure of the bag-files

-I plan to decode the structure of `bag`-files in order to generate them self without `ROS` libraries installed.
+I plan to generate `bag`-files self without `ROS` libraries installed.

+There is [documentation](http://wiki.ros.org/Bags/Format/2.0) for the `bag` format, but it is not enough.
+To fully understand the structure, I've written bag-to-xml converter `bag_to_xml.py`, which works for my samples.
+Usage:

+    $ cat file.bag | python bag_to_xml.py >file.xml

+The raw data for a message mostly corresponds to the message structure.
+The two things I don't understand are:

+* The field `seq` in `Header` is always 0.
+* There is always the value 1 of the type `uint32` before the `Header`.